orangejuice/blog/data/activity/book-当呼吸化为空气-2020/record.en.md

 date: 2022-12-30 23:14:14+08:00
 douban:
   rating: 9.1
-  subtitle: (US) Paul Kalanithi / 2020 / Zhejiang Education Publishing House
+  subtitle: Paul Kalanithi / 2020 / Zhejiang Education Press
 ---

-Having seen the pinnacle of life nearing in 2013, Paul was suddenly diagnosed with Stage IV lung cancer.
-Since then, he began to record his remaining life from the dual identities of a doctor and a patient, reflecting on healthcare and human nature.
-His articles have been published in media such as The New York Times and The Washington Post, gaining worldwide attention.
-The book is beautifully written and sincere.
-It deeply contemplates human nature, life and death, and healthcare.
-It has moved countless readers around the world.
+Previously noted as 'supplementary mark' in 2013, Paul, who was on the verge of reaching the peak of his life, was suddenly diagnosed with stage four lung cancer.
+From that moment, he began to document the remainder of his life from both the perspectives of a doctor and a patient, reflecting on medicine and humanity.
+His articles were published in 'The New York Times', 'The Washington Post', and other media, captivating a global audience.
+The writing in this book is beautifully crafted and deeply sincere, containing profound contemplations on humanity, life and death, and medicine that have deeply moved countless readers worldwide.